ComedicChimera/chai/docs/tutorial/01_basics/01_intro.md

 The next line of the program,

-    import println from io.std;
+    import Println from io.std;

 is called an **import statement**.
 It is used to import symbols from other packages.
-In this case, we are importing the function `println` from the package `io.std` which is part of the **standard library**: a set of packages that ship with every Chai installation and provide basic functionality needed to write useful programs.
+In this case, we are importing the function `Println` from the package `io.std` which is part of the **standard library**: a set of packages that ship with every Chai installation and provide basic functionality needed to write useful programs.
 The `io.std` package contains all the tools used to